 Shell's Puget Sound Refinery is committed to powering progress in the communities near where it operates.
 Over the last two years, employees gave over 10,000 hours of volunteer service.
 In 2017, Shell and refinery employees combined to contribute more than $800,000 back to the community.
 The site's social investment program priority funding areas feature STEM education and workforce development, environmental conservation and public safety.
-The refinery’s annual Fueling Education Fun Run 5K has raised more than $130,000 for Anacortes schools in just three years, and Shell contributed $250,000 in 2017 to the National Fish & Wildlife Foundation (NFWF) in support of killer whale research and habitat conservation.
+The refinery’s annual Fueling Education Fun Run 5K has raised more than $175,000 for Anacortes schools in just four years, and Shell contributed $250,000 in 2017 to the National Fish & Wildlife Foundation (NFWF) in support of killer whale research and habitat conservation.

 Shell is proud to support dozens of local non-profits, including the Anacortes Community Forest Lands, Padilla Bay Foundation, Skagit Land Trust, American Red Cross, United Way of Skagit County, Boys & Girls Club of Skagit County, Anacortes Schools Foundation, Skagit Valley College, Bellingham Technical College, the Anacortes and La Conner Rotary clubs, as well as business organizations like local Chambers of Commerce and the Economic Development Association of Skagit County.